kubernetes/website/docs/user-guide/ui.md

 - **App name** (mandatory): Name for your application.
 A [label](/docs/user-guide/labels/) with the name will be added to the Deployment and Service, if any, that will be deployed.

   The application name must be unique within the selected Kubernetes [namespace](/docs/admin/namespaces/).
-It must start and end with a lowercase character, and contain only lowercase letters, numbers and dashes (-).
+It must start with a lowercase character, and end with a lowercase character or a number, and contain only lowercase letters, numbers and dashes (-).
 It is limited to 24 characters.
 Leading and trailing spaces are ignored.

 - **Container image** (mandatory): The URL of a public Docker [container image](/docs/user-guide/images/) on any registry, or a private image (commonly hosted on the Google Container Registry or Docker Hub).
 The container image specification must end with a colon.